roddicki/phonegap-play-audio/README.md

 (typically these would be triggered by an event listener)

-It is possible to use multiple audio files with multiple instances of
+It is possible to use multiple audio files with multiple instances of audio.play without conflict

-	audio.play("path/to/my/audioFile.mp3");
+	audio.play("path/to/my/audioFile1.mp3");

-without conflicts
+	audio.play("path/to/my/audioFile2.mp3");

 ## android-minSdkVersion (Android only)